 - weighing up the costs of risk - getting it right versus getting it wrong.

 Set out a written protocol which states the processes for handling routine and non-routine activities, such as infection control, hospital referrals or raising concerns.
 Store these documents in a folder and make them available to all members of the dental team, to help them achieve a common understanding and consistent working practices.

 Risk reduction processes should be audited at intervals.
 Make any appropriate changes following reviews, so that you can be sure you are meeting current standards and practice needs.

 Practices should gather information about the safety and quality of their service from all relevant sources, including incidents that have, or could have, harmed patients.
 These should be investigated and, if appropriate, considered as part of a significant event audit to identify the causes and implications for patient safety.
-A system for recording and reporting patient safety incidents is a GDC requirement.

 Focus on the learning points from investigations and audits so practice systems and training can be improved to protect patients from unsafe care.